Welcome to the Kang Research Group

 Our research builds on advanced theoretical frameworks, such as Soft Collinear Effective Theory (SCET) and QCD factorization, to develop rigorous tools for studying QCD dynamics.
 In parallel, we leverage state-of-the-art computational methodologies, including quantum simulations and machine learning, to tackle real-time dynamics, non-perturbative challenges, and the analysis of complex datasets.
 These complementary approaches expand our understanding of the strong interaction and enable deeper insights into high-energy nuclear and particle physics.

 The group is led by Professor Zhongbo Kang, a faculty member in the Department of Physics and Astronomy at UCLA.
-Professor Kang is the recipient of the National Science Foundation (NSF) Faculty CAREER Award for his research contributions and has been recognized with the Teacher of the Year Award, i.e., the Abelmann Award for teaching excellence, for his commitment to teaching and mentoring.
+Professor Kang is a recipient of the National Science Foundation (NSF) Faculty CAREER Award for his research contributions and has been recognized with the Teacher of the Year Award, i.e., the Abelmann Award for teaching excellence, for his commitment to teaching and mentoring.
 He is affiliated with the Mani L. Bhaumik Institute for Theoretical Physics, the UCLA Center for Quantum Science and Engineering (CQSE), and the Center for Frontiers in Nuclear Science (CFNS) at Stony Brook University and Brookhaven National Laboratory.
 Before joining UCLA, Professor Kang served as a staff scientist in the Theoretical Division (Group T-2) at Los Alamos National Laboratory.

 We are committed to training the next generation of physicists.
-Graduate students, postdocs, and undergraduates in our group gain hands-on experience in theoretical techniques, numerical simulations, and computational tools.
+Graduate students, postdocs, and undergraduates in our group gain hands-on experience in theoretical methods, numerical simulations, and computational tools.
 Our alumni are well-prepared to pursue careers in academia, national labs, and industry.
 We gratefully acknowledge support from:

 - National Science Foundation